siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 - 192.168.0.11
 - 192.168.0.12

-You could choose the ip `192.168.0.15` as your shared IP address.
+you could choose the ip `192.168.0.15` as your shared IP address.
 Just make sure that `192.168.0.15` is not used by any other machine and that your DHCP will not serve it to any other machine.